Pamphill

-Pamphill is a village in south-east Dorset, England, just outside Wimborne Minster, four miles north of Poole.
+Pamphill is a village and civil parish in south-east Dorset, England, just outside Wimborne Minster, four miles north of Poole.
 The village has a population of 704 (2001).

 Church of St Stephen

 In its current form, the Parish church of St Stephen dates from 1908, when it was designed by the architect Charles Ponting to serve the Bankes family of Dorset as their place of worship.
 The village of Pamphill was in their estate at this time.

 Pamphill First School

 First built in 1695, the school was only the central part of the building, meaning a very low capacity, with adjoining almshouses on either side.
 It was built through the will of Roger Gillingham of the Middle Temple, who left property in Bedfordshire, Hackney and Stepney to trustees, in assurance that they would raise £400 for a close next to Pamphill Green.
 It has continued over the years with the almshouses becoming classrooms and, closer to now, building work to make more room.
 An inscription on the outside of the school reads: